rdigua/495/README.md

 # 495

-Reading c programming faqs and to code with rust
+Reading c programming faqs and to code with rust.
+It has some minutes about another reading books.